2024–25 European Aquatics Women's Champions League: Teams

-European Aquatics increased the amount of clubs a country can enter, from 5 to 6.
+European Aquatics increased the number of clubs a country can enter, from 5 to 6.
 German representative, Spandau 04 and Israeli team, Hapoel Yoneam were the only clubs outside the top 6 who decided to enter, starting in the qualifiers.
 All other clubs and countries below the top six entered the 2024–25 LEN Women's Challenger Cup.
 Tenerife Echeyde took the place of CE Mediterrani who didn't enter.